ministrycentered/batman-paginator/readme.md

 ## PaginatorView accessors

-You can use these if you wrap HTML with `data-view='PaginatorView'` __values:__
+You can use these if you wrap HTML with `data-view='PaginatorView'`.

+__values:__

 - `paginator` - Paginator object